 Stevia can be a useful product for fasting as it contains no calories, does not raise blood sugar levels and is a safe, natural alternative to artificial sweeteners such as Aspartame (better known as Equal or Nutrasweet).

-Stevia is the ground and crystallized form of the Stevia plant that is indigenous to South America.
 The plant itself, formally known as Stevia Rebaudiana, is part of the Sunflower and Chrysanthemum family.
-Due to its popularity as an all-natural sweetener, the plant is now cultivated worldwide, including in the United States.
+It is indigenous to South America.
+Stevia is the ground and crystallized form of the Stevia plant.
+The plant is now cultivated worldwide, including in the United States due to its popularity as an all-natural sweetener,

 Its sweetness derives from a compound in the plant known as steviol glycosides.
 Each of these compounds has a level of sweetness.
 When the plant is purified, the components are what mainly led to the plant’s sweetness.
 Stevia itself is known to be 400 times sweeter than traditional sugar.